My Approach

 Practicing mindfulness or grounding techniques

-Exploring your values and the kind of life you want to build
+Exploring your values and the kind of life you want to build, and ways to begin walking that path

 Together, we can work towards: